Kuadrant/kuadrant-operator/README.md

 #### 1. Install the Kuadrant Operator

-The Kuadrant operator is available in public operator catalogs.
+The Kuadrant operator is available in public operator catalogs both in Kubernetes and Openshift platforms.

 **Kubernetes**